ProgrammableMatterProject/VisibleSim/README.md

 ./blinkyMeld -c configuration.xml // to run your Meld program .
 ```

-Meld compiler require a large amount of memory the first time it is run.
-Run it several time in case of "Heap exhausted" error.
+Meld compiler requires a large amount of memory the first time it is run.
+In case of "heap exhausted errors", run it multiple times until it succeeds.

-Press 'r' to run the simulation.
+Press '<kbd>r</kbd>' to run the simulation.

 Meld program examples are available in `applicationsBin/blinkyMeld/meld/programs`.
 All programs were not tested.